Top of the page

 Most people with ME/CFS find that their symptoms greatly reduce their ability to do the things they want and need to do.
 But ME/CFS is different for everyone.
 Symptoms are worse for some people than for others.

 It's important to talk to your doctor about any symptoms you may have.

 Call your doctor if you have:

-Watchful waiting refers to a period of time in which you are being watched by your doctor but are not getting treatment.
-A month or two of paying close attention to your sleep habits, getting regular moderate exercise, trying to control stress, and eating a balanced diet will take care of most cases of fatigue not caused by ME/CFS or another medical problem.
+Watchful waiting is a wait-and-see approach.
+A month or two of paying close attention to your sleep habits, trying to control stress, and eating a balanced diet will take care of most cases of fatigue not caused by ME/CFS or another medical problem.
 But if your fatigue has not improved after 1 to 2 months of self-care, or if fatigue won't go away and limits your usual activities, call your doctor.